-“If the price is good to be true, it likely is,” he said.
+“If the price is too good to be true, it likely is,” he said.

 He also recommended that people use a different password for each of their online accounts, and that they avoid clicking on links in suspicious emails or opening attachments.

-So what do you do if you get an unexpected attachment from someone and it sounds really important?
+So what do you do if you get an unexpected attachment from someone that sounds important?